 1 therm = 100,000 Btu

-² Gasoline sold at retail in the United States, with about 10% ethanol content by volume.
+3 Finished motor gasoline sold at retail in the United States, including fuel ethanol content.

-The Btu conversion factors above are approximations.
-EIA provides more heat contents for fuels and electricity in the appendices of the Monthly Energy Review.
+The Btu conversion factors above are approximate.
+Tables with heat content for fuels and electricity are available in the appendices of the Monthly Energy Review.